What comes to mind when you think of self-care?

 Dr. Darling breaks down what self-care actually means and why it’s crucial for your physical and mental health.

 “Self-care is just another name for taking care of yourself, which is vital for your health and well-being,” says Dr. Darling.
 “More specifically, self-care means identifying and meeting your needs, something that most women struggle with.”

-In our society (and especially during a pandemic) women often feel obligated to be caretakers.
+In our society, women often feel obligated to be caretakers.
 They tend to put others first – children, spouses, parents, friends, even pets.
 So it may feel awkward (and even selfish) for a woman to suddenly shift the balance from everyone-else-care to self-care.

 Yet, Dr. Darling says it’s time for women to view self-care differently and enter into this uncharted territory, however uncomfortable it might feel at first.

 “If you don’t properly care for yourself, your body will let you know in negative ways,” she says.
 “Self-care simply means you’re taking time to care for yourself.”

 Chronic stress wreaks havoc on your health.
 It weakens your immune system and inflames your body, making you more susceptible to colds, weight gain, sleep issues, stomach ulcers, depression, diabetes and heart disease.